Lori B. Capri, M.S. - Holistic Counseling

 You may be like many people who occasionally struggle with hills and valleys in life.
 They may be difficult and challenging…and sometimes even painful.
 Most of the time you have the inner resources, coping skills, and support from friends and family to get through it.
 Sometimes, you have struggled for quite a while and feel like you are becoming stuck.
 It may be helpful to have an unbiased person to listen and help you sort things out, set some goals or learn some new strategies that can help now and in the future.

 Or, you may be like many people who struggle with long term or deeper issues that cause problems in your relationships, job, independence or health.
 Sometimes these issues began in your childhood or more recently due to a serious event.
 Maybe you have had prior therapists and providers who weren’t helpful.
 Whatever your circumstances or your difficulties, you can always benefit from having someone to talk to and to help you grow and feel successful for your efforts.

 - Attaining a better understanding of yourself, your goals, and values.

 - Learning new ways to cope with stress and anxiety.

 - Managing anger, grief, depression, and other emotional pressures.

 - Changing old behavior patterns and developing new ones.

-- Discovering new ways to solve problems in your family or marriage.
+- Discovering new ways to solve problems.